Culture jamming: Criticism

-The intent of those participating in culture jamming sometimes differs from that of people whose intent, apolitical and with no radical orientation, is either artistic or merely destructive.
-Some activities, notably street art, may be deemed culture jamming, artistic appropriation, vandalism, or even all three at once, by the social institutions and authorities that it seeks to disrupt.

 Some scholars and activists, such as Amory Starr and Joseph D. Rumbo, have argued that culture jamming is futile because it is easily co-opted and commodified by the market, which tends to "defuse" its potential for consumer resistance.
 A newer understanding of the term has been called for that would encourage artists, scholars and activists to come together and create innovative, flexible, and practical mobile art pieces that communicate intellectual and political concepts and new strategies and actions.